johntothee/garage/readme.md

 This application can be run from the command line with `node app.js`

-To test generate a token with `node genJwt.js` From a web browser the url takes the following format: http://[IP]:[PORT]/api/garage?apikey=[API_KEY]&token=[JWT_TOKEN]
+To generate a test token use `node genJwt.js`.
+From a web browser the url takes the "format: http://[IP]:[PORT]/api/garage?apikey=[API_KEY]&token=[JWT_TOKEN]"
 A response including the word 'verify' is successful.

 Security info:
 We're using jwt tokens with the RS256 algorithm for extra security.
 Only the private key can sign tokens for which verification can only be done with the matching public key.
 Tokens also expire after two minutes.
-Even if one were to get a copy of a token and, it would soon be invalid.
-Communicating over https provides further protection.
+Even if one were to get a copy of a token it would soon be invalid.
+Communicating over https would provide further protection.